 Abstract

-Digital technology is a key and integral part of our lives.
-The digital age is characterized by changes that require a readjustment in many areas of the education system.
-Technology may serve and support the teaching, learning, and assessment process.
-One way of teaching technology that incorporates technology is the flipped classroom approach - a type of hybrid teaching that includes both face-to-face and distance learning (Horn & Staker, 2011).
-In this approach, distance learning is odelivered through recorded videos, and face-to-face learning takes place in small group activities (Bishop & Verleger, 2013).
-Online assessment tasks can support the flipped classroom approach, assisting both teacher and learner at various levels such as: providing immediate learner feedback (Whitelock, 2006), convenience, time-limited (Noguera et al., 2019; Henderson, 2016), place and resources, saving The lecturer's time in exam exercises, and more.
-Although many studies have been conducted in the field of flipped class, and others in the field of online assessments, few are the studies dealing with a field that combines these two aspects (teaching and assessment), and investigates online assessments as a tool that accompanies and supports learning in the flipped class approach.
-One of the few studies that has focused on this combination is Henderson (2016).
+Digital technology is now an integral part of our lives.
+The digital age is characterized by changes that require readjustment in many areas of the education system.
+Technology can serve and support the teaching, learning, and assessment process.
+One way of teaching that incorporates technology is the ‘flipped classroom’ approach - a type of hybrid teaching that includes both face-to-face and distance learning (Horn & Staker, 2011).
+In this approach, distance learning is delivered through recorded videos, and face-to-face learning takes place in small groups (Bishop & Verleger, 2013).
+Online assessment tasks can support the flipped classroom approach, assisting both teacher and learner in various ways.
+These include stipulated time limits (Noguera et al., 2019; Henderson, 2016), unlimited locations and resources, providing the learner with immediate feedback (Whitelock, 2006), greater convenience for teachers when it comes to circulating exercises for exams, and more.
+Although many studies have been conducted in the respective fields of the flipped classroom and online assessments, there are very few studies looking into a combination of the two aspects (teaching and assessment together), or investigating online assessments as a tool to accompany and support learning in the flipped classroom.
+One of the few studies that has focused on this combination is that of Henderson (2016).

-Chemistry-based approach is when chemistry application and its connection to real-world situations are at the center of chemistry teaching.
-In this approach, chemical concepts are taught in the "need-to-know" approach, where students require concepts to understand the real-world phenomena.
-The research literature has many advantages to the context-based learning approach in the sciences: it contributes to learners 'level of interest and enjoyment (Avargil et al., 2012;), enhances students' understanding of curriculum (wannagatesiri et al., 2017), raises student awareness The relevance of content to real-life and real-world (Bennett & Lubben, 2003; Parchmann et al., 2006; Stolk et al., 2016; wannagatesiri et al., 2017; King & Henderson, 2018).
-It is important to note that this approach is being applied and researched in higher education and upper secondary schools, but less so in middle school: "Many studies have been conducted around context-based teaching in science for high school students and above, but very little has been done in context-based learning in science for middle school students" ( King & Henderson, 2018).
+A chemistry-based approach is when the application of chemistry and its connection to real-world situations are at the center of chemistry teaching.
+In this approach, chemical concepts are taught on a ‘need-to-know’ basis, where students learn concepts in order to understand real-world phenomena.
+The research literature shows that there are many advantages in using a context-based learning approach for the sciences.
+For example, it contributes to students’ “level of interest and enjoyment” (Avargil et al., 2012), enhances student understanding of the curriculum (Wannagatesiri et al., 2017), and raises student awareness of the relevance of educational content to real life and the real world (Bennett & Lubben, 2003; Parchmann et al., 2006; Stolk et al., 2016; Wannagatesiri et al., 2017; King & Henderson, 2018).
+It is important to note that this approach is currently being applied and researched within higher education and in upper secondary schools, but less so in middle schools: “Many studies have been conducted around context-based teaching in science for high school students and above, but very little has been done in context-based learning in science for middle school students” ( King & Henderson, 2018).

 Purpose of the study and its questions

-The purpose of this study is to implement and investigate an innovative teaching process in chemistry, incorporating flipped classroom methodologies and online assessment into context-based learning in chemistry from the perspective of middle school students.
-In addition, the study also examines and characterizes generic activities carried out by learners on their own initiative as well as their academic achievements.
-These goals are achieved by (a) examining learners' attitudes and perceptions of context-based learning in the flipped class approach to chemistry, using a structured open-ended questionnaire; (B) Examining learners' level of awareness of context-based learning through an examination of generic activities (initiated by students themselves) that assist in technology and chemistry-related learning, while attempting to characterize them, and using a travel journal; (C) Examining learners 'performance and achievement in online assessment tasks by examining the correlation between learners' achievement in the online tasks used as a tool for assessment, and their achievement in a conventional written test.
+The purpose of this study is to implement and investigate an innovative chemistry teaching process, incorporating flipped classroom methodologies and online assessment into context-based learning in chemistry, from the perspective of middle school students.
+In addition, the study examines and characterizes generic activities carried out by learners on their own initiative, as well as their academic achievements.
+These goals are achieved by: (a) examining learners’ attitudes toward, and perceptions of, context-based learning in the flipped classroom approach to chemistry, using a structured, open-ended questionnaire; (b) examining learners’ awareness of context-based learning, through an examination of generic activities (initiated by the students themselves) that assist technology and chemistry-related learning, while attempting to characterize them using a travelling journal; and, (c) examining learners’ general performance and achievement in online assessment tasks, by analyzing the correlation between their achievement in online tasks used as a tool for assessment, and their achievement in a conventional written test.

 Research questions

-1. What are students' attitudes toward context-based learning in a hybrid chemistry environment?
-And how do they perceive it?
+1. What are students’ attitudes toward context-based learning in a hybrid chemistry environment?
+And, how do they perceive it?